fkaduk/kobodeck/README.md

 ### Future work

+- Generate a dedicated cover XHTML document with suitable 3:4 artwork instead of only marking the first article image as the cover.
+Until then, let kepubify add its dummy title page so Nickel does not apply cover-page layout to the article itself.
+- Adjust Readeck's stylesheet during conversion: its global `div` and `span` rules also affect kepubify's injected reading-position wrappers, and its background colors conflict with Kobo's night and sepia themes.
+- Normalize Readeck's EPUB 2/HTML5 hybrid markup, preserve the article's package language and right-to-left metadata, and validate the converted book with EPUBCheck.
 - Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API
 - Add option to fetch archived articles